opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ### Parameters

-To use the metrics correlation algorthim, include the following parameters.
+To use the metrics correlation algorithm, include the following parameters.

 | Parameter | Type | Description | Default value |
 |---|---|---|---|